keldu/mini-test/README.md

 # keldu's minimal testing framework

 I jokingly suggested using my mini framework which is baked in a private repo for a project.
-Though I didn't want to seriously suggest it, a miniscule percentage suggested to at least make it available.
+Though I didn't seriously suggest it, some attendants wanted me to at least make it available to the public.
 So here we are.

-This works similarly to other test frameworks.
+This works similarly to other test frameworks, but with minimality in mind.

 # Building
 ## The project itself